mongodb/docs/source/faq.rst

 :py:meth:`~pymongo.collection.Collection.insert_many`, or
-:py:meth:`~pymongo.collection.Collection.bulk_write`, and that document does not include an ``_id`` field, PyMongo automatically adds one for you, set to an instance of :py:class`~bson.objectid.ObjectId`.
+:py:meth:`~pymongo.collection.Collection.bulk_write`, and that document does not include an ``_id`` field, PyMongo automatically adds one for you, set to an instance of :py:class:`~bson.objectid.ObjectId`.
 For example:

 .. code-block:: python